Diabetic heart disease (DHD) is treated with lifestyle changes, medicines, and medical procedures. The goals of treating DHD include:

 If you have DHD, your doctor may recommend a medical procedure.
 The type of procedure will depend on the type of heart disease you have.

-For example, both percutaneous coronary intervention (PCI), commonly known as angioplasty, and coronary artery bypass grafting (CABG) are used to treat coronary heart disease (CHD).
+For example, both percutaneous coronary intervention (PCI), also known as coronary angioplasty, and coronary artery bypass grafting (CABG) are used to treat coronary heart disease (CHD).
 Both of these procedures improve blood flow to your heart.
-Angioplasty also can relieve chest pain.
+PCI also can relieve chest pain.
 CABG can relieve chest pain and may help prevent a heart attack.

 A CRT device is a type of pacemaker.
 A pacemaker is a small device that helps control abnormal heart rhythms.
 It’s placed under the skin of the chest or abdomen.
 A CRT device helps the heart's lower chambers contract at the same time, which may decrease heart failure symptoms.